Hi, I am Mofei!

 • When exiting the car: When the Bluetooth disconnects, the phone updates the file to an "out-of-car" status.

-With this status check, the geofence trigger would only dial the number when the phone detects the “in-car” status.
-This way, even if I walk past the garage, it won’t trigger by mistake.
+With this status check, the geofence trigger would only dial the number when the phone detects the "in-car" status.
+Even if I walk past the garage, it won't trigger by mistake.

 1. Mark “In-Car” Status